schwa/MetalCompilerPlugin/README.md

 ## TODO

 - [ ] File and link to feedback items for the limitations and issues above.
-- [ ] More configuration options.
+- [X] More configuration options.
-- [ ] Searching for .metallib works in Xcode Unit Tests but fails under `swift test`.
+- [ ] Searching for the metallib works in Xcode Unit Tests but fails under `swift test`.
 Why?